 Without being filed in a family law court as consent orders, parenting plans have no legal force.
 After reaching an agreement some people prefer to apply to the court for a binding order.
 This can be done by preparing a consent order.
-The Family Court has a Consent Order Kit but you should get independent legal advice first.
+Consent orders enable the parenting plan to become legally binding.
+The Family Court has a Application for Consent Order Kit but you should get independent legal advice first.

 We had a parenting plan but can no longer agree — can we still apply to the court for orders?